 New guidelines suggest that a mom expecting twins should gain between 37 and 54 pounds, with 46 pounds as the mean weight gain.
 How much you should personally gain depends on your pre-pregnancy body mass so speak to your doctor.
 For instance, if your body mass index (BMI) is within a normal range (18.5 to 24.9), then you should try to gain 46 pounds but if your BMI is 25 to 29.9 (overweight), you’ll need to gain 42 pounds.
 Obese women, however, with a BMI 30 and above should gain around 35 pounds.
 (Use a BMI Calculator plugging in your pre-pregnancy weight to give you an idea of where you stand.)

 Why all this focus on weight?
 Putting on the proper amount of weight during a twin pregnancy lowers your risk of preterm delivery and low-birth-weight babies.
 Although only 3 percent of live births involve twins, preterm twins suffer far more complications.
-(Twins, tragically, are seven times more likely to die before their first birthday than single-born babies.)
+(Twins, tragically, are five times more likely to die before their first birthday than single-born babies.)

 Stop!
 Enough with the scary scenarios!
 OK, I get it.
 It’s not what you want to hear when you’re pregnant with twins (I was once in your shoes, too, and didn’t want to hear it either) but the good news is that weight gain is within your control.
 Yes, it will take lots of calories to pack on those pounds.
 And it will take planning and a big commitment on your part.
 But you can do it!